divamgupta/diffusionbee-stable-diffusion-ui/README.md

-# Diffusion Bee - Stable Diffusion GUI App for M1 Mac
+# Diffusion Bee - Stable Diffusion GUI App for MacOS
 [![Twitter](https://img.shields.io/twitter/url.svg?label=Follow%20%40divamgupta&style=social&url=https%3A%2F%2Ftwitter.com%2Fdivamgupta)](https://twitter.com/divamgupta)

-### Diffusion Bee is the easiest way to run Stable Diffusion locally on your M1 Mac.
+### Diffusion Bee is the easiest way to run Stable Diffusion locally on your Intel / M1 Mac.
 Comes with a one-click installer.
 No dependencies or technical knowledge needed.

-* Runs locally on your computer no data is sent to the cloud ( other than request to download the weights and checking for software updates ).
+* Runs locally on your computer no data is sent to the cloud ( other than request to download the weights or unless you chose to upload an image ).
 *  *If you like Diffusion Bee, consider checking https://Liner.ai , a one-click tool to train machine learning models*

 <br>